bishopZ/Cloudscape-addons/README.md

-# Cloudscape Addons Website
+# Bishop Z v4

-This is the code for the webiste of the Cloudscape Addons project.
+This is the code for my webiste.

 # Getting started

 ```
 npm install
-npm run server
+npm run serve
 ```
 Then in a new terminal, run these.

 ```
-node ./server/init.js
+npm run server
 ```

 Then open http://localhost:8000 to view the website.